PexomatisEl/calculator/README.md

-*precision decimal output to fix.*
+*precision decimal output to fix <ins>&& while loops to for loops while creating the vector with the original operation.*